TZ199/udacity-cloud-devops-nanodegree/README.md

-# Udacity cloud devops nanodegree
+# Udacity Cloud Devops Nanodegree
-# Project2: Deploy a high available website
+# Project2: Deploy a highly available webapp on AWS
 **Author:<a> Mouhamadou GUEYE</a>**

 **Date: December 23, 2019**